-“For the students participating in this study, video feedback was viewed as the most beneficial because it provided more in-depth analysis of their academic performance in assignments, which were largely visual-based” (McCarthy, 2015, p.
+“For the students participating in this study, video feedback was viewed as the most beneficial because it provided a more in-depth analysis of their academic performance in assignments, which were largely visual-based” (McCarthy, 2015, p.
 166).

 You can easily drop a link to a video in your feedback in Blackboard or paste it directly into a Google document.

-I have included a number of additional studies that speaks to the strength of “veedback.”
+I have included a number of additional studies that speak to the strength of “veedback.”
 Naturally, you have to use the feedback mechanism that works best for each student.
 However, taking a couple of extra minutes to explain your comments on a paper will help student success.

 If you want to learn more about ViewedIt, please drop by the TEI Synergy Center to speak with Stan or Cori.
-If you liked this post, please share with others.
+If you liked this post, please share it with others.
 Finally, how would you use “veedback” in your course?
 Leave a comment below.